Harshitha205/Viteread/README.md

         npm install
         ```
     * Create a `.env` file in the root of your frontend project.
-    * Add the URL for your backend API.
+    * Add the URL for your backend API:
         ```env
         VITE_API_URL="http://localhost:3001"
         ```